 The study comes hot on the heels of AT&Ts survey revealing that 70 percent of respondents used their cellphones while driving.
 Even worse, participants admitted to using email, Facebook, Instagram and even video chats while driving.

 Furthermore, about 62 percent of AT&T survey participants keep their smartphones within easy reach.

 Although having a cellphone is important in case of emergencies, drivers should consider putting their cellphones in the glove compartment or their purse in order to avoid the temptation of checking their cellphone while driving.

-At Gordon & Doner, we believe that all drivers should obey the law and practice safe driving habits, not just for themselves, but also for their passengers and fellow motorists.
+At Gordon & Partners, we believe that all drivers should obey the law and practice safe driving habits, not just for themselves, but also for their passengers and fellow motorists.

-If you or someone you love is ever injured in a car accident caused by a distracted driver, our lawyers can help you fight for the justice you deserve.
+If you or someone you love is ever injured in a car accident caused by a distracted driver, our personal injury lawyer s can help you fight for the justice you deserve.
 We offer free legal consultations and can help you determine what your legal options are.